Go to page content

 The International Association of Infant Massage in the United States, for example, offers online massage programs that draw from both Indian and Swedish massage traditions.
 Parents are encouraged to take up the course to ensure they are massaging their babies correctly.
 Techniques include holding their little ones gently and stroking them in a loving way.
 Other than helping the baby to relax, this promotes parent-child bonding as well.

 Pediatric tuina is an excellent Chinese massage therapy that can help improve your child’s health and well-being.
 Most kids easily accept tuina because it is relaxing and doesn’t involve any scary needles or bitter medicine!
-As always, consult your healthcare provider or a TCM practitioner before starting any tuina sessions.
+As always, consult your healthcare provider or a TCM practitioner before starting any tuina massage therapy sessions.

-However, if your child is very sick or if there is no improvement in his or her symptoms, should seek medical attention immediately.
+However, if your child is very sick or if there is no improvement in his or her symptoms, you should seek medical attention immediately.

 References